Search Efficient Binary Network Embedding: Binary Network Embedding

 \subsection{The Optimization Problem}

 Our objective is to learn informative binary network embeddings, with both network structure and node content features well preserved.
-The idea of DeepWalk can be borrowed here for capturing network structure.
-To capture node content level similarity, we try to represent nodes sharing similar attributes closely in the low-dimensional space.
-To achieve this goal, we apply the idea of Skip-Gram~\cite{mikolov2013efficient} again, by using each node to predict its content attributes.
-For each node attribute co-occurrence pair $(v_{i},a_{j})$, we minimize the following objective: { }We illustrate the architecture of the proposed BinaryNE algorithm in Fig.~\ref{fig1:mechanism}, which is a three-layer neural network: the first layer is the one-hot representation for each node $v_{i}$, the hidden layer is the binary node representation $\mathrm{\Phi}(v_{i})\in\{+1,-1\}^{d}$ constructed from the input layer, and the output layer is the softmax conditional probability $\mathrm{P}(v_{j}|v_{i})$ and $\mathrm{P}(a_{j}|v_{i})$ for each context node $v_{j}$ and each attribute $a_{j}$, modeled through node binary representations in the hidden layer.
+The idea of DeepWalk can be borrowed for capturing network structure.
+To capture node content level similarity, we try to represent nodes sharing similar attributes closely in the low-dimensional space. \jy{To achieve this goal, we borrow the idea of Paragraph Vector~\cite{le2014distributed}, which learns document representations through modeling document-word relations with the Skip-Gram model.
+In this way, similar representations can be learned for documents with similar words.
+Here, to encode node attributes into binary node representations,} we apply the idea of Skip-Gram~\cite{mikolov2013efficient} again, by using each node to predict its attributes.
+For each node attribute co-occurrence pair $(v_{i},a_{j})$, we minimize the following objective: We illustrate the architecture of the proposed BinaryNE algorithm in Fig.~\ref{fig1:mechanism}, which is a three-layer neural network: the first layer is the one-hot representation for each node $v_{i}$, the hidden layer is the binary node representation $\mathrm{\Phi}(v_{i})\in\{+1,-1\}^{d}$ constructed from the input layer, and the output layer is the softmax conditional probability $\mathrm{P}(v_{j}|v_{i})$ and $\mathrm{P}(a_{j}|v_{i})$ for each context node $v_{j}$ and each attribute $a_{j}$, modeled through node binary representations in the hidden layer.